MohtashamAhmedS/Lets-chat/Readme.md

-I have created a website name lets-chat where the using web-socket we can chat with one and anther
+I have created a website name lets-chat where the using web-socket we can chat with one and another